 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

 *This post is sponsored by hhgregg.
 All opinions are always my own.

-Are you bored of the same old lunch routine?
+Are you bored with the same old lunch routine?
 Do you find that you’re packing the same convenient foods for your child for lunch?
-I’ve partnered with hhgregg and their back-to-school campaign to create some nutritious lunch recipes that you and your kids will enjoy.
+I’ve partnered with hhgregg and their back-to-school campaign to create some nutritious back-to-school lunch ideas and recipes that you and your kids will enjoy.
 Packing a healthy lunch, shouldn’t be complicated, all you need is a little creativity and fresh, whole foods.

 Chicken salad can be made so many ways.
 Don’t get me wrong, I love traditional chicken salad, but have you tried adding lemon and fresh sage?
 Trust me, it’s unbelievably good.
 Time saver tip: use a rotisserie chicken or leftover chicken breasts to keep things fast and simple.

 Chicken salad goes beautifully with fruit and fresh vegetables, like these ripe cherry tomatoes.
 I’m using up the last of my summer garden harvest, so we have a lot of cherry tomatoes right now.
 It’s great to eat seasonal produce, so go with what looks fresh and best for the time of year.

 Try this unique twist on traditional egg salad that incorporates diced roasted red peppers and plain Greek yogurt for half of the mayonnaise.
 I’ve also got an awesome recipe for Paleo mayonnaise that would work great in any of these recipes.